Old enemy of mine

 Never learned to swim?!” they all gasp, groping around for something on which to steady themselves.

-I never learned to swim, okay?!
+I never learned to swim, okay?
 Like those who live with the outsider burden of having never seen Gremlins or King Ralph, swimming, for me, simply never came up.

 I don’t know why it’s so remarkable.
 There are many other things I can do which are seldom celebrated.
 Sleeping, eating, swearing.
 The list is endless.

-Alas swimming — along with figure-skating, ventriloquism and javelin — is a life skill it never occurred to me to master.
+Alas swimming–along with figure-skating, ventriloquism and javelin–is a life skill it never occurred to me to master.

-And I stand by those sarcastic comparisons, madam.
+And I stand by those sarcastic comparisons.
 Imagine you woke up one morning and everyone had gone javelin crazy and couldn’t believe you weren’t in on it.
 It’s all well and good, you might think, but what’s it got to do with me?
 In Cricklewood.
 That’s how swimming looks to me.

 I grew up in Dudley, which, in Britain, is about as far as you can get from the sea.
 It’s the windowless office of the nation.
 I’d cite this as the reason for my never having learned, but everyone in Dudley was mad about swimming.
 Family legend has it that my six-year-old grandfather learned to swim in a local carp pond, so excited was he to master the backstroke.
 My father, if he is to be believed, learned in a bucket of turps.

-While the other children were out learning to swim in those chlorine-perfumed, wedge-shaped bacteria troughs they call public baths, I must was in my mum’s living room eating jam sandwiches and watching horror movies taped off BBC2: something I do not regret.
+While the other children were learning to swim in those chlorine-perfumed, wedge-shaped bacteria troughs they call public baths, I must was in my mum’s living room eating jam sandwiches and watching horror films taped off BBC2: something I do not regret.
 You should hear my Vincent Price impression.
 “They swim… the mark of Satan is upon them.” et cetera.

-Health?
-Safety?
-Nostalgia for trilobites?
-I remain unconvinced.
-Water thinks it’s such a big shot with its two hydrogens for every oxygen.
 Bah, I say.
 It is nothing to me.
 You know what I do to water?
 I drink it.
 Take that, water.
 See how I consume you, old enemy of mine?
 You are nothing.
 You’re a jellyfish less the 2% solidity.

 Leave a comment